Kelli OBrien Kelli OBrien

 Metabolic Factors That Can Disrupt Ovulation

-Both elevated glucose and reactive hypoglycemia can disrupt signaling.
+Blood sugar dysregulation.
+Both elevated glucose and the kind of blood sugar crash known as reactive hypoglycemia can disrupt hormone signaling.

-Low intake, restrictive dieting, poor gut absorption, or long-term birth control use can deplete nutrients required for ovulation.
+Micronutrient deficiencies.
+Low intake, restrictive dieting, poor gut absorption, or long-term birth control use can deplete the nutrients ovulation depends on.

-The liver metabolizes hormones.
-If detoxification pathways are sluggish, hormone balance suffers.
+Impaired hormone clearance.
+Your liver metabolizes hormones, so when those pathways are sluggish, hormone balance suffers.

-The nervous system communicates directly with the reproductive system.
-Chronic stress shifts resources away from reproduction.
+Chronic stress.
+Your nervous system communicates directly with your reproductive system, and chronic stress shifts resources away from reproduction.

 Do You Always Need Medication?